Tuition fee payment policy

 UK/EU full-time undergraduates who are eligible for the fee loan

 If you have not yet received your loan then you MUST bring evidence of your application for the loan to enrolment.

 If you have not applied by the time of enrolment, please speak to a member of staff for advice on the next step.
 Please note that you may be asked to pay 50% of your fees in order to enrol.

 If you have opted not to take out a fee loan, you will be required to pay your fees as laid out below.

 Payment options for self-financing Postgraduate and Undergraduate students

 Tuition fees are due and payable at enrolment.
-However, students are given three payment options:
+However, students are given two payment options:

 Students who are being sponsored by a third party commercial organisation must provide an original letter on a company letterhead confirming the amount the sponsor is paying and containing a Purchase Order number.
 The sponsor will be invoiced directly and will have 30 days to pay from the date of the invoice.
 Sponsored students do not qualify for a prompt payment discount.

 Career Development Loan

 Postgraduate Students eligible for a Career Development Loan must bring their application form to enrolment.
 20% of the course fee MUST be paid at enrolment.